 Emphasize Continual Professional Development

-It’s not enough to build systems and processes that make things easier for you now.
-You must also stay on top of legal industry changes beyond your required annual continuing ed courses.
+It's not enough to build systems and processes that make life easier now.
+You must also stay on top of legal industry changes beyond your required annual continuing education courses.

 Make a plan for your professional development and support your team members on topics like leadership, communication, project management, and more.